dart-lang/site-www/src/_guides/language/effective-dart/design_migrated.md

 initialized *internally* at some point in the instance's lifetime, often inside the constructor body.

-Unless you do want users to call the setter, it's better to either:
+Unless you *do* want users to call the setter, it's better to pick one of the following solutions:

-* not use `late`,
+* Don't use `late`.
-* ensure the `late` field is initialized at its declaration,
+* Use `late`, but initialize the `late` field at its declaration.
-* or make the `late` field private and define a public getter to access it.
+* Use `late`, but make the `late` field private and define a public getter for it.

 ### AVOID returning nullable `Future`, `Stream`, and collection types.